-Construction Excise Tax (CET)

-CET is a tax assessed on construction permits issued by local cities and counties.
+Construction Excise Tax (CET) CET is a tax assessed on construction permits issued by local cities and counties.
 The tax is assessed as a percent of the value of the improvements for which a permit is sought, unless the project is exempted from the tax.
 In 2016, the Oregon Legislature passed Senate Bill 1533 which permits cities to adopt a construction excise tax (CET) on the value of new construction projects to raise funds for affordable housing projects.
 CETs may be residential only, commercial only, or residential and commercial.
 If the City were to adopt a CET, the tax would be up to 1% of the permit value on residential construction and an uncapped rate on commercial and industrial construction.
 The allowed uses for CET funding are defined by the state statute.
 The City may retain 4% of funds to cover administrative costs.
-The funds remaining must be allocated as follows, if the City uses a residential CET:

-- 50% must be used for developer incentives (e.g. fee and SDC waivers, tax abatements) - 35% may be used flexibly for affordable housing programs defined by the jurisdiction. - 15% flows to Oregon Housing & Community Services Dept. for homeowner programs.
+The funds remaining must be allocated as follows, if the City uses a residential CET: Ashland does not collect a Construction Excise Tax for affordable housing as allowed by SB 1533.
+Scale of Impact - Depends on the amount of funding available.
+50% must be used for developer incentives (e.g. fee and SDC waivers, tax abatements) 35% may be used flexibly for affordable housing programs defined by the jurisdiction.
+15% flows to Oregon Housing & Community Services Dept. for homeowner programs.
 If the City implements a CET on commercial or industrial uses, 50% of the funds must be used for allowed developer incentives and the remaining 50% are unrestricted.
 The rate may exceed 1% if levied on commercial or industrial uses.
 The City of Portland's CET went into effect in 2016.
 It levies a 1% CET on residential, commercial, and industrial development valued at \$100,000 or more, with all revenues going toward affordable housing.
 The revenues pay for production of housing at or below 60% AMI, developer incentives for inclusionary zoning, along with state homeownership programs.
 City of Bend adopted a CET of 0.3% on residential, commercial, and industrial development in 2006, with revenues dedicated to loans to fund developments by profit and nonprofit